 This program is designed for working professionals, as students can access it from different states and territories.

-The course has been developed in consultation with practising building surveyors, certifiers and associate professionals to meet the needs of the building surveying profession.
-Western Sydney University’s Building Surveying courses have nearly two decades of history and are well recognised by the building surveyors profession and industry for meeting the changing
+The program has been developed in consultation with practising building surveyors, certifiers and associate professionals to meet the needs of the building surveying profession.
+Western Sydney University’s Building Surveying programs have nearly two decades of history and are well recognised by the building surveyors profession and industry for meeting the changing

 building regulatory environment.